-3. Vice President of Student and Family Services
+C. Vice President of Student and Family Services (Classified)

-The Vice President of Student and Family Services, under the supervision of the Chief Executive Officer, directs the planning, development, organization, management, direction and implementation of all aspects of student and family facing functions of Bright Star Schools.
+The Vice President of Student and Family Services directs the planning, development, organization, management, direction and implementation of all aspects of student and family facing functions of Bright Star Schools.
 This includes child welfare, discipline and restorative practices procedures, guidance programs, and parent education and engagement programs.
-The Vice President of Student and Family Services ensures best practices by creating policies and procedures for student, parent and alumni engagement.
+The VP of Student and Family Services ensures best practices by creating policies and procedures for student, parent and alumni engagement.
 S/he works collaboratively to bring community members into the life of the school in ways that enhance the mission and vision of the school.
 The VP of Student and Family Services acts as a liaison with community organizations, social services, and current and potential partners to ensure the academic, social and emotional development of students and families.
 S/he oversees the standardization, development and management of the Connections program including the academic, college and career counseling systems for all grade levels.
-The VP of Student and Family Services also works closely with school site administration and the school Director of Culture to develop strong classroom culture and school climate within all Bright Star Schools.
+The VP of Student and Family Services also works closely with school site administration and the school's deans to develop strong classroom culture and school climate within all Bright Star Schools.
 Additionally s/he oversees the management of the Alumni Support and College Success Program.